978974suriya/buddy-job-portal/README.md

-# buddy-job-portal
+# Buddy Job Portal 🧑‍💼🔍

-A simple job portal where job seekers and recruiters can search and find matching opportunities based on role, skill, location, and experience.
-Built using HTML, CSS, JavaScript, and Flask (or Node.js) with a SQLite backend
+A simple job portal web application built using **Python Flask**, where:

+**Job Seekers** can search jobs based on role, skill, location, and salary.
+**Recruiters** can search candidates based on name, skill, experience, and location.

+This project simulates the basic idea of job matching systems like Naukri or LinkedIn, but built for learning and demonstration.

+## 📁 Project Structure